 Who Was Ada Lovelace?

 Ada had an unusual upbringing for an aristocratic girl in the mid-1800s.
 At her mother's insistence, tutors taught her mathematics and science.
-Such challenging subjects were not standard fare for women at the time, but her mother believed that engaging in rigorous studies would prevent Lovelace from developing her father's moody and unpredictable temperament.
+Such challenging subjects were not standard fare for women at the time, but her mother believed that engaging in rigorous studies would prevent Ada from developing her father's moody and unpredictable temperament.
 Ada was also forced to lie still for extended periods of time because her mother believed it would help her develop self-control.

-From early on, Lovelace showed a talent for numbers and language.
+From early on, Ada showed a talent for numbers and language.
 She received instruction from William Frend, a social reformer; William King, the family's doctor; and Mary Somerville, a Scottish astronomer and mathematician.
 Somerville was one of the first women to be admitted into the Royal Astronomical Society.